How to Know If Your Website Is Costing You Business in 2026

 That hesitation costs you credibility.

-A website should be something you confidently send before a meeting — not something you explain away after.
+Your website should be something you confidently send before a meeting — not something you explain away afterward.

 If making small changes requires: